pfsense/docs/source/install/upgrade-guide.rst

 Users who manually installed :doc:`VMware Tools </virtualization/installing-vmware-guest-tools>` to use vmxnet3 may encounter an issue with interface name changes when upgrading to pfSense 2.2, similar to those with Xen mentioned above.
-In pfSense 2.1.x the vmxnet3 interfaces were named starting with “vmx3f” and on pfSense 2.2.x they are simply “vmx” using the built-in support.
+In pfSense 2.1.x the vmxnet3 interfaces were named starting with "vmx3f" and on pfSense 2.2.x they are simply "vmx" using the built-in support.
 Manually reassigning the interfaces or correcting them in config.xml followed by a restore is required.